jmbohan/futureplanetchallenge/src/phone.md

 `that is really neat` - work puter ssh'd into laptop

-I made a branch to see what that is like using lazygit
+I made a branch to see what that is like using lazygit I don't know where the other mod went. ????